-Ending a marriage can be a confusing and painful process, involving many difficult decisions.
-As your Montgomery County divorce lawyer, we will guide you through the process with legal expertise as well as compassion.
-From the initial filing to the final divorce decree, our divorce lawyers are responsive, understanding, and professional.
+McIntosh Lawyers, PC was founded over two (2) decades ago by Joe McIntosh, Esquire who has the credentials and experience to prosecute or defend your divorce, and all associated issues, with confidence and compassion.
+McIntosh Lawyers, PC serves its clients by practically solving problems and helping clients make informed decisions at each juncture.
+From the initial filing through the final divorce decree, our divorce lawyers are responsive, understanding, and professional.
 We will help ease the anxiety of the divorce process by swiftly and thoroughly answering your questions and concerns, as well as outlining the options to meet your objectives.

-- Child Custody, Visitation, and Support
+- Child Custody, Visitation, and Support;

-- Spousal Support and division of marital property and assets
+- division of marital property and assets

 1) Annulment: A marriage can be legally annulled by the Commonwealth of Pennsylvania, for one of the following reasons, which must be proven:

-- You were married under false pretenses
+- You were married under false pretenses;

-- The marriage was illegal in Pennsylvania
+- The marriage was illegal in Pennsylvania.

 For the annulment of a marriage, consent is not required by the other spouse, nor is there any type of waiting period.

-3) Fault-Based Divorce: In a fault-based divorce, both spouses do not consent to the divorce and the two-year separation period is not applicable.
+3) Fault-Based Divorce: In a fault-based divorce, both spouses do not consent to the divorce and the one-year separation period is not applicable.
 In this situation, one spouse must prove that the other spouse is at fault for failure of the marriage.
 Courts in Pennsylvania recognize seven legal grounds for a fault-based divorce: Adultery, Bigamy, Cruel or Barbarous Treatment, Desertion, Imprisonment, Indignities (poor treatment), and Insanity.
 While a fault-based divorce is sometimes necessary, fault grounds can be costly and difficult to prove in court.
 Also, the process of submitting the proof to the court can be emotionally wrenching for all parties involved, including children.